by Mike Ratliff

 The Law condemns people who are lost in their sins.
 However, salvation results from grace reigning through righteousness leading to eternal life through Jesus Christ our Lord.

-There is therefore now no condemnation for those who are in Christ Jesus.
-For the law of the Spirit of life has set you free in Christ Jesus from the law of sin and death.
-For God has done what the law, weakened by the flesh, could not do.
-By sending his own Son in the likeness of sinful flesh and for sin, he condemned sin in the flesh, in order that the righteous requirement of the law might be fulfilled in us, who walk not according to the flesh but according to the Spirit.
-For those who live according to the flesh set their minds on the things of the flesh, but those who live according to the Spirit set their minds on the things of the Spirit.
-To set the mind on the flesh is death, but to set the mind on the Spirit is life and peace.
-For the mind that is set on the flesh is hostile to God, for it does not submit to God’s law; indeed, it cannot.
-Those who are in the flesh cannot please God.
-You, however, are not in the flesh but in the Spirit, if in fact the Spirit of God dwells in you.
-Anyone who does not have the Spirit of Christ does not belong to him.
-But if Christ is in you, although the body is dead because of sin, the Spirit is life because of righteousness.
-If the Spirit of him who raised Jesus from the dead dwells in you, he who raised Christ Jesus from the dead will also give life to your mortal bodies through his Spirit who dwells in you.
-(Romans 8:1-11 ESV)
+1 Therefore there is now no condemnation for those who are in Christ Jesus.
+2 For the law of the Spirit of life in Christ Jesus has set you free from the law of sin and of death.
+3 For what the Law could not do, weak as it was through the flesh, God did: sending His own Son in the likeness of sinful flesh and as an offering for sin, He condemned sin in the flesh, 4 so that the requirement of the Law might be fulfilled in us, who do not walk according to the flesh but according to the Spirit.
+5 For those who are according to the flesh set their minds on the things of the flesh, but those who are according to the Spirit, the things of the Spirit.
+6 For the mind set on the flesh is death, but the mind set on the Spirit is life and peace, 7 because the mind set on the flesh is hostile toward God; for it does not subject itself to the law of God, for it is not even able to do so, 8 and those who are in the flesh cannot please God.

-From now on, therefore, we regard no one according to the flesh.
-Even though we once regarded Christ according to the flesh, we regard him thus no longer.
-Therefore, if anyone is in Christ, he is a new creation.
-The old has passed away; behold, the new has come.
-All this is from God, who through Christ reconciled us to himself and gave us the ministry of reconciliation; that is, in Christ God was reconciling the world to himself, not counting their trespasses against them, and entrusting to us the message of reconciliation.
-(2 Corinthians 5:16-19 ESV)
+16 Therefore from now on we recognize no one according to the flesh; even though we have known Christ according to the flesh, yet now we know Him in this way no longer.
+17 Therefore if anyone is in Christ, he is a new creature; the old things passed away; behold, new things have come.
+18 Now all these things are from God, who reconciled us to Himself through Christ and gave us the ministry of reconciliation, 19 namely, that God was in Christ reconciling the world to Himself, not counting their trespasses against them, and He has committed to us the word of reconciliation.
+2 Corinthians 5:16-19 (NASB)

 Lastly, please reread the passage above from 2 Corinthians 5:16-19.
 Christ reconciled us to Himself and gave us the ministry of reconciliation.
 Now what does that mean?
 What is going on that so many people hate our message, but only a few get it, grasp it, and live by it as God regenerates them and makes them part of His family?
 Is there something wrong with our message?
 No, not as long as we preach it just as Jesus, His disciples, and Paul did.